 I would propose that the 31 pages from 80.27 to 112.40 are deleted.

+[Action: review suggestion from Graham of deleting the 31 pages with task group]

 If, however, the authors feel that the full details are needed because it is particularly complicated or the contents of the primitives are not obvious from the text, then they can opt to include them in their full glory.
 However, in this case, in Table 6-1, the references in the Table should be to 6.5.24a/b/c/d/e/f.
 The Comment column can stay.

 BUT